opencv/opencv/modules/gpu/doc/data_structures.rst

 -----------
 .. cpp:class:: gpu::Stream

-This class encapsulated a queue of asynchronous calls.
+This class encapsulates a queue of asynchronous calls.
 Some functions have overloads with the additional ``gpu::Stream`` parameter.
 The overloads do initialization work (allocate output buffers, upload constants, and so on), start the GPU kernel, and return before results are ready.
-You can check whether all operation are complete via :cpp:func:`gpu::Stream::queryIfComplete`.
-You can asynchronously upload/download data from/to page-locked buffers, using :cpp:class:`gpu::CudaMem` or :c:type:`Mat` header that points to a region of :cpp:class:`gpu::CudaMem`.
+You can check whether all operations are complete via :cpp:func:`gpu::Stream::queryIfComplete`.
+You can asynchronously upload/download data from/to page-locked buffers, using the :cpp:class:`gpu::CudaMem` or :c:type:`Mat` header that points to a region of :cpp:class:`gpu::CudaMem`.

 **Note:**

 Currently, you may face problems if an operation is enqueued twice with different data.
 Some functions use the constant GPU memory, and next call may update the memory before the previous one has been finished.
 But calling different operations asynchronously is safe because each operation has its own constant buffer.
 Memory copy/upload/download/set operations to the buffers you hold are also safe.
 ::